David Cook (Texas politician): Career

 Cook then became a partner with Harris in January 2004, and later a managing partner of the firm.
 Cook was elected mayor of Mansfield in May 2008, a position he held for 12 years.

 He announced his resignation as mayor of Mansfield in December 2019 to run against Republican Bill Zedler for the 96th district seat in the Texas House of Representatives.
 Zedler later bowed out of the race, citing health concerns, and Cook went on to win the seat in 2020.

 During his first session in the Texas House, Cook filed 10 bills, including passing his first law which made it easier to modify child support.
 During his second term, in 2023, he was named vice chair of the Criminal Jurisprudence Committee and became a member of the Calendars Committee.
 He also filed 69 bills, 14 of which passed.
 He also voted for the impeachment of Ken Paxton and against a measure that would remove school vouchers.

 Cook received the Texas House Republican Caucus endorsement for Speaker of the House in 2024, to replace Speaker Dade Phelan who had announced he would not seek re-election.
+He was defeated by Dustin Burrows in the second round of voting.